Transfer of catering business: transmit licenses

 Given the supervision of the conditions of detention and transfer of a 3rd and 4th category Beverage License or a Small or Large Catering License, their transfer with the other elements of the business is generally accompanied by a condition precedent.

-Discover our related services and tools
+Discover our services and related tools

 Immobilier commercial